Print setup for a new fine art paper

 Here’s the final print coming out of the printer

-Here’s a detail of the top corner – the part that showed the nasty effects in the non BPC example earlier.
-This is also where the ‘shadow’ crunching would be very evident (and yes I did use a light orange filter when shooting the film back in 1986).
+Here’s a detail of the top corner – the part where the ‘shadow’ crunching would be very evident (and yes I did use a light orange filter when shooting the film back in 1986).

 This (free) test image was created specifically to test black and white printing.